ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 make_app_state!(ClientState, ServerState);

 ```
-## What is next...?
-Are we done...?
+## What is next?
-So you might be wondering there is no page after this tutorial; therefore, are we done with this tutorial?
-Yes and No. Yes because we tackle all the basic syntax and concept of the engine that you have enough knowledge to create your own plugin; however, there is no text display or sound implementation.
-These features will be added into the plugin tutorial when we implement into the engine to use for the plugins.
-Therefore, please keep posted for additional tutorials for this plugin.
+So you might be wondering... since this is the last page of the tutorial, are we done with the program?
+Yes and No. Yes, because we tackle all the basic syntax and concept of the engine that you need to create your own plugin.
+However, there is no text display or sound implementation.
+These features will be added into the plugin tutorial later on, when these components are implemented into the engine.
+Please keep posted for additional tutorials for this plugin.
 If you want to check out the most up to date code for galaga, you can check out [**HERE**](https://github.com/ChatImproVR/galaga).